vermaditya1999/Snake-Vs-Blocks/README.md

 1. Download jar file from [here](https://github.com/vermaditya1999/Snake-Vs-Blocks/raw/master/out/artifacts/Snake_Vs_Blocks/Snake_Vs_Blocks.jar).
 2. Run the game: `java -jar Snake_Vs_Blocks.jar`.

-If you want to build it yourself , then you need to copy the contents of `/src/main/resources` to `/src/main/java/` and compile `Main.java` from directory `/src/main/java`.
+If you want to build it yourself, then you need to copy the contents of `/src/main/resources` to `/src/main/java/` and compile `Main.java` from directory `/src/main/java`.

 ## Info
 This project is part of course CSE201: Advanced Programming at IIIT-Delhi.